eleda77/eleda77.github.io/docs/vocab_list.md

 **risible** - describing something that would provoke laughter; (of a person) having the faculty or power of laughing; inclined to laugh

+**rogation** - (in the Christian Church) a solemn supplication consisting of the litany of the saints chanted on the three days before Ascension Day

 **roister** - enjoy oneself or celebrate in a noisy or boisterous way

 **rotgut** - poor-quality and potentially toxic alcoholic liquor

 **rubicund** - (especially of someone's face) having a ruddy complexion; high-colored

+**rufter** - a hood for a newly taken hawk

 **rumbustious** - boisterous or unruly